AnneCh/Portfolio_build/README.md

-My Portfolio Bisided (?)
+Double-end portfolio

-About the front-end development of my portfolio:
+About my portfolio

-# _What I want is_
+# _What I want_

-- A website(w.) pleasing to look at
-- A w. that is simple, user-friendly yet packed with relevant information for anyone wondering if to hire me
+- Simple, user-friendly yet packed with relevant information for anyone wondering if to hire me or not

+- With EN/FR versions, and the use of tools that allow blind people to listen to the code => the use of JSX seems to be the move for the latter point

-- A w. that can offer an insight on how I think, rather than how much work I've done
+- Offers an insight on how I think, how I deconstruct a problem and try to find solutions, rather than how much work I've done

-- A proper balance of work experience, what are the values that I follow and principles that I try to apply
+- A proper balance of experiences, what are the values that I follow and principles that I try to apply, how do I work in a team

+- It being pleasing to look at and user-friendly

 # Structure

 - HomePage

   1. One or two sentences that let the visitor choose between two portfolios: The Developper, or Multimedia (from start ups work to MBM)
+  2. Access to a page of articles that describe my core principles
-  2. Quick Contact link
+  3. Quick Contact link

 - A. The Developper